 Can Mice Climb Walls?

 Mice are great climbers, swimmers, and runners.
 Walls cannot be counted as obstacles, as long as their surfaces are a bit rough.
+Take a look at this video:

-Some of the easy-to-climb surfaces include brick, wood and gypsum surfaces.
+Some of the easy-to-climb surfaces include brick, wood, and gypsum surfaces.
 Gypsum surfaces have a rough texture finishing, so it would not be advisable to use the same on the exterior of a house in an area that is prone to rodent infestation.

 Wood is one of the easiest surfaces for mice and other types of rodents to climb.
 Bricks to are also rough enough to make the climb effortless.
 In as much as builders might try to make concrete smooth, mice can find their way up around the edges.